2022 BMW 5 Series Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)

-Note: All BMW 5 Series Prices above are approximate amounts.
-Prices are subject to change without notice.
+Note: All BMW 5 Series MSRP, invoice and dealer cost dollar figures above are subject to change without notice.